Wave Generator Overview

 Import and Export Functionality

-QBlade allows the user to import and export wave fields either in the four column format described in Import Components or in a .Iwa
+QBlade allows the user to import and export wave fields either in the four column format described in Import Components or in a .Iwa format.

-format contains all of the parameters necessary to define the time and frequency domain descriptions of a wave.
+The .Iwa format contains all of the parameters necessary to define the time and frequency domain descriptions of a wave.

 This functionality can be found in the menu toolbar below the Wave tab.